Depression In Older Adults: Can It Develop After Retirement?

 Considering support from your health team

-If you are experiencing a change in your mental health following retirement, you might consider seeing your medical practitioner.
-They can conduct a physical examination, evaluate medical records and family history and collect bloodwork to rule out other conditions.
+If you are experiencing a change in your mental health following retirement, such as retirement depression or “retirement blues,” you might consider seeing your medical practitioner.
+They can conduct a physical examination, evaluate medical records and family history and gather bloodwork to rule out other conditions.
 Your doctor can conduct mental health assessments and provide a depression diagnosis, or they may refer you to an in-person mental health professional.

 Getty/MoMo Productions